DeepSkyWorkflows/deepskyworkflows.github.io/_posts/2022-05-05-svbony-sv503-review.md

 layout: post
 title:  "Review: Svbony SV503 70ED refractor is inexpensive but not cheap"
 author: deepskyworkflows
-categories: [ Review ]
+categories: [ Review, First light ]
 tags: [ m31, m45, copernicus, ngc2024, ic434 ]
 toc: true
-image: assets/images/2022-05-05/blogbanner.png
+image: /assets/images/2022-05-05/blogbanner.png
 description: "A complete review of the Svbony SV503 70ED refractor telescope, from how I picked it, how it's price, how it's put together to the final goods: pictures I've taken  with it."
 featured: false
 hide: true